ckenst/testing-guides/guideword_heuristics.md

 - What is the impact if an attacker can read the user profile data?
 - What happens if access is denied to the user profile database?
 - https://msdn.microsoft.com/en-US/library/ee823878.aspx

+(Other Guidewords can be found in their respective directories)